ylab-hi/lncGSEA/README.md

 ### Study multiple lncRNAs' regulatory pathway in one cancer

-Similarly, one can collectively compare multiple lncRNAs regulatory enriched pathway in one cancer.
+Similarly, you can collectively compare multiple lncRNAs regulatory enriched pathway in one cancer.
 Here suppose you already have results from `lnc_gsea` for the list of interested lncRNAs.
 You can obtain a similar plot by running the following functions:

 ```{r, eval = FALSE}
 prad <- pre_multiCompare(files = list("ENST00000625256_PRAD_cor.txt",